* Core PCE for June up 0.1 pct vs similar rise in May

 * Sprint higher after swinging to quarterly profit

-All eyes will now be on the quarterly performance of Dow-component Apple, which reports after the closing bell.
-The iPhone maker's shares were up 0.11 percent.
+All eyes will be on the quarterly performance of Dow-component Apple, which reports results after the closing bell.
+The iPhone maker's shares were little changed.

-Tech has been the best performing sector this year, despite recent bouts of volatility on rising valuation concerns.
-The tech index rose 0.34 percent.
+Tech has been the best performing sector this year, despite the sector going through bouts of volatility of late on rising valuation concerns.
+The tech index was up 0.27 percent in early trading.

 Investors have been counting on earnings to support high valuations for equities.
 The S&P 500 is trading at about 18 times earnings estimates for the next 12 months, above its long-term average of 15 times.